swisspost/design-system/.changeset/chilled-spoons-type.md

 '@swisspost/design-system-styles': patch
 ---

-Alert with color "success" now uses the correct contrast color again.
-Alert close buttons styles are now corrected.
-Toast & Alert Icons are now displayed in hcm even in white background.
+Fixes the contrast color used in alert component with color `success`.
+Fixes close button styles in alert component.
+Fixes icons color in toast and alert component in high-contrast-mode.